 Summit Learning encourages teaching all core classes as year-long or semester courses to give students a suggested pacing and sufficient time to work through course material.
 Schools with shorter length core classes (i.e., Science, English, Math, History) will need to convert them to semester or yearlong courses for participation in Summit Learning.
 Please let us know if this does not align well with your current scope and sequence for core course offerings while completing your application.

 We designed Summit Learning to give students the most cohesive personalized learning experience possible.
 That's why we ask that participating schools choose one, single grade-level (grade 6-10) where you'll implement Summit Learning.
 This way, students will take ownership of their learning environment in all their core classes at once.
 It becomes the "new normal," not an isolated experience with one teacher in one class.

 A grade-level team consists of the teachers that teach students in all 4 core subjects (i.e., Science, English, Math, History) in a single grade (4-12) as well as the school leader/principal.
 The GLT arrangement fosters collaboration among teachers using a new method for the first time.
 We also know the importance of aligning various initiatives to an overarching vision for a school, which is why we ask all Summit Learning teams to include at least one Summit Learning school leader who can sponsor the program, run interference and champion Summit Learning with parents and the wider community.

 In order to implement Summit Learning, schools must identify a way to include three major pillars - projects, competency-based content progression and mentorship - into their weekly schedule.
 View examples of how schools around the country have created schedules.

 Additionally, one of Summit's goals with Summit Learning is to learn what works and share best practices with the wider education community.
-We share this information through our own reports on success as well as participation in outside studies on personalized learning.
-The NWEA MAP test is an important external measure that we use to gather data to support participating schools.
+The NWEA MAP test is an important external measure that we use to gather data in order to further support participating schools.